By Ashley McGee

 Needs change over time as shooters learn to hone their skills.
-Due to the vast amount of products available for each different type of competitive shooting, Todd said they offer special ordering services, not only on the guns, but also the parts and accessories.
+Due to the vast amount of products available for each different type of competitive shooting, Todd said they offer special ordering services, not only on the

 Being prepared to order products upon request can help dealers meet the needs of competition shooters without the overhead of managing physical inventory.

 What The Professionals Say